There are many ways in which you can join in what we do, wherever you live or whenever you have the time:

 - Knitting needles

-- Knitting wool, especially double knitting
+- Knitting yarn, especially double knitting

 - Thread, ribbons, cord, lace, buttons, press studs and miscellaneous haberdashery

 - Sewing machine, of a reasonable age and condition to be used to teach others

 In particular for the YorKits (feminine hygiene kits) project we require:

 - Lightweight fabric (cotton or poly/cotton mix) in dark/deep coloured patterns (no insects, animals or people).
 Good examples in the above picture

 - Brushed 100% cotton fabric, patterned as above

 - Flannelette sheets (new or used), any colour, in good condition

 - Shower curtains, (new or the top/clean half of used ones), any colour